Have you ever been at the thrift store and saw an ugly lamp that look like this one?

 Ugly brass lamps….the kind you just keep walking past.
 They’re a dime a dozen at the thrift store.

 This time, however, I stopped.
 Thank God I did.

 I knew it had potential.
-The only thing is that I didn’t like the lamp shades, so I just switched them.
-I hope the thrift store didn’t mind!!
+The only thing is that I didn’t like were the lamp shades, so I just switched them.
+I hope the thrift store didn’t mind!

-Okay, so you probably have some old lamps in your house, or some at your thrift store, and are needing some new sleep-friendly lighting in your room, too.
+Okay, so you probably have an old ugly lamp in your house, or one at your thrift store, and are in need of some new lighting in your house, too.
 Here’s what you need to get started!

 Go Grab These Materials

 - An ugly lamp